ShortestPathLab/posthoc/docs/4-user-guide/interface.md

 ## Core Panels

-When you first open Visualiser, it displays the following panels:
+When you first open Posthoc, it displays the following panels:

 ### Recipes